-Later, in order to work as a licensed river guide, you will need to obtain some of your own gear, including PFD, throw bag, dry bag, knife, whistle and first aid kit.
+*After the course, in order to work as a licensed river guide, you will need to obtain some of your own gear, including PFD, throw bag, dry bag, knife, whistle, tie-down strap, and first aid kit.
 We will set you up with a professional guide account from major gear suppliers, so you can order these items at the Pro discounted rates.

 Q: Can I use my new guide license to get jobs on bigger rivers or in other states?